 Composability means you can take pieces of digital technology and put them together to form your digital experience platform.
 And you can add to it.
 Imagine a lego block is your CRM.
 To improve your understanding of the customer, you determine that the next best technology addition is a Customer Data Platform, followed by Digital Asset Management, ecommerce, improved Search, etc. Composability enables you to roadmap how you build a Digital Experience Platform by road-mapping how you will transform and roll out new capabilities.

 It’s Long Past Time to Change the Conversation

 Composable technology isn’t just faster and smarter - it’s often a path of less resistance.
 It’s easier to get internal buy-in and approvals when the duration of projects is shorter, and the time need to demonstrate value or ROI is shorter.

 It's critical for businesses to ensure they are maximizing the true potential of composability in their DX journey.
 These needs broadening our horizon and moving away from narrowly focused efforts.
-To know more about solutions that are well-suited to driving long-term and sustainable success for your organization, click here.
+Learn more about our digital transformation services that help drive long-term and sustainable success for your organization.